 Thankfully, not all VPN providers have given up the ghost and are still in there swinging.
 In the next section, I’ll tell you about one of these providers.

 While this means that, occasionally, you may experience an issue where your favorite connection fails, you should be able to disconnect and then reconnect to another VPN server, and find an address that hasn’t been blocked.

 Global Server Coverage

 Unblocked video content isn’t any fun if you have to wait for an eternity for it to finish buffering, or if it pauses halfway through to catch up.
-ExpressVPN offers protected connection speeds that come within 16% of my unprotected ISP speeds, which is plenty of horsepower for streaming 1080p or 4K HDR content.
+NordVPN offers protected connection speeds that provide plenty of horsepower for streaming 1080p or 4K HDR content.

 As an additional layer of privacy protection, the provider also accepts the privacy-friendly Bitcoin cryptocurrency as payment for their services.

-I think any of us would be hard-pressed to name a modern desktop or mobile device platform that Netflix isn’t available on.
-ExpressVPN has that covered, with native app support for macOS, Windows and Linux desktop devices, as well as iOS and Android mobile devices.
-They also provide browser extensions for the Safari, Chrome and Firefox browser platforms.
+I think any of us would be hard-pressed to name a modern streaming-capable desktop or mobile device platform that Netflix isn’t available on.
+NordVPN has that covered, with native app support for Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.
+They also provide browser extensions for the Chrome and Firefox browser platforms.

-The provider allows up to 3 concurrent connections via the same user login.
-It also works on numerous makes and models of wireless routers, including Linksys, Asus, D-Link and TP-Link.
-Folks looking for a ready-made router solution can buy a pre-configured router from FlashRouters.com.
+The provider allows up to 6 concurrent connections via the same user login.
+It also works on numerous makes and models of wireless routers.
+If you’d prefer a ready-made router solution, pre-configured router options are available from FlashRouters.com.